Gold Harbour, British Columbia

 The origin of the gold samples was identified as a vein of quartz at Una Point in Mitchell Inlet, and this location was named Gold Harbour.
 Mitchell Inlet is in the southern part of Englefield Bay on the west coast of Moresby Island in Haida Gwaii.
 The nearest major Haida village is Kaisun, also in Englefield Bay about 12 nautical miles to the northwest.
 The village of Chaatl is further to the north.
 The Haida settlement of Sqai'-tao was developed adjacent to Gold Harbour, likely in response to the short gold rush that followed.

 Between 1850 and 1852, numerous expeditions by both the HBC and American vessels were made to Gold Harbour, the first by Captain Mitchell of the HBC.
 Some gold was removed, but the lack of any significant finds ended this short gold rush on Haida Gwaii.
-In 1853 Captain Prevost of the HMS Virago reported that “The Queen Charlotte gold fever is at an end for ever, I think, we have twice circumnavigated the group (for there are three different islands) visiting each time 5 different harbours, and have never seen a white man, much less a vessel.”
+In 1853 Captain Prevost of HMS Virago reported that “The Queen Charlotte gold fever is at an end for ever, I think, we have twice circumnavigated the group (for there are three different islands) visiting each time 5 different harbours, and have never seen a white man, much less a vessel.”